 How DevOps and CI/CD Differ

-Now that we've covered the textbook definitions, you should already be getting an idea of the similarities and differences between DevOps and CI/CD.
+Now that we've covered the textbook definitions, on to the question of DevOps vs. CICD.
+By now you should already be getting an idea of the similarities and differences between DevOps and CI/CD.
 They not at all synonymous; they're simply employed in the same situations.

 First off, as we mentioned, DevOps is not a tangible product or service.
 It's a philosophy.
 Think of open-source for a similar example.

 While CI/CD is also a philosophical framework in terms of the commitment to automation, it's enabled by software tools and code that configures those tools' behaviour.
 Maintaining a DevOps philosophy can help ensure your CI/CD pipeline runs smoothly!

 Hopefully, it's clear how DevOps and CI/CD are not the same and that CI/CD is a tool or process used widely within DevOps-oriented teams.

 How To Implement a CI/CD Pipeline In Your DevOps Team

 While they may be similar and working towards a similar goal, implementing a CI/CD pipeline is far more technically demanding than establishing a DevOps philosophy.
 Your team can achieve a DevOps framework with the proper hiring of passionate people with broad interests.
 Now that it's so common in tech, you'll likely find that most candidates have had past exposure to DevOps at work or school.
 You can move existing employees toward DevOps by offering company-paid training and giving them the opportunities to break out of their job siloes.
 CI/CD pipeline requires detailed, dependable algorithms.